-- a) Students may withdraw from a module at any time up to the Monday of Teaching Week 3 of the semester in which the module is being delivered, as long as the course requirements will still be met and subject to the approval of the Course Director at the Coventry University Branch at The Knowledge Hub in consultation with the appropriate Module Leader(s), which must be obtained in advance through the notified procedure.
+- a) Students may withdraw from a module by the specified deadline, subject to the approval of the receiving Module Leader, which must be obtained in advance through the notified procedure.
 Any marks attained prior to the withdrawal shall stand. - b) A student who has not formally withdrawn from a module by the specified deadline but who does not attend the examinations or submit the required coursework by the final deadline shall be recorded as "Absent".
 The attempt shall count as a failure and shall be recorded on official documentation.